3 Strategies to Master Your Wage Costs

 The secret to it all is actually highly practical in application.
 It has been proven through decades of research that links highly engaged workforces to increases in topline revenue.

 We’ve worked with some of the most successful companies in traditionally low margin industries.
-Here are three of the most potent strategies you can apply to turn your workforce into your weapon in 2019.
+Here are three of the most potent strategies you can apply to turn your workforce into your weapon in the new year.

 (1) Start measuring the future, rather than just reporting the past